jenkinsci/opentelemetry-plugin/docs/setup-and-configuration.md

 ## Using the OpenTelemetry OTLP/HTTP rather than OTLP/GRPC protocol

-Navigate to the Jenkins OpenTelemetry Plugin configuration, in the "Advanced" section, add to the "Configuration Properties text area the following:
+Navigate to the Jenkins OpenTelemetry Plugin configuration, in the "Advanced" section, add to the "Configuration Properties" text area the following:

 ```
 otel.exporter.otlp.protocol=http/protobuf